 Post Operative Care

-Warning: There will be some "semi-graphic" photos posted below to demonstrate what a healing wound SHOULD NOT look like.
-Please be aware beforehand, however, this is something that a responsible pet owner should know to look out for.
+*Warning: There will be some photos posted below to demonstrate what a healing wound SHOULD NOT look like.
+(There is a trigger warning before the pictures.)*

-2. Keep pet in confined area away from other pets and children for a day. (ex. bathroom, kitchen, etc.) Do not place them in a room with a high place (sofa, bed, etc.) Rest and sleep are essential for healing.
-Jumping onto or off of a high surface can rupture the surgery site or cause internal bleeding in a worst case scenario.
+For the first day/night, keep pet in confined area away from other pets and children. (ex. bathroom, gated kitchen, etc.) Do not place them in a room with a high surfaces like couches or beds.
+Jumping onto or off of a high surface can rupture of the skin sutures/surgery site or in more severe cases, cause internal bleeding.

 If your pet is using an e-collar, prepare for them to usually react negatively at first.
 It will be awkward for them, and hinder their movement.
-It usually takes pets 24 hours (without taking the cone off!) to get used to the collar, but then they are quite accepting of it.
-(You may take the collar off to walk your pet, unless told otherwise by your veterinarian.)
+It usually takes pets 24 hours (without taking the cone off!) to get used to the collar.
+A proper fitting e-collar should allow the pet to do all activities like eating, sleeping, toileting and drinking without removing.)

 Normal Incision Healing: